 - While the pie crust bakes, prepare the chocolate filling.
 In a small saucepan, combine the chopped chocolate and heavy cream.
 Place over medium heat and whisk until the chocolate is melted and completely smooth.
 Remove from heat and add in vanilla extract and two eggs, whisking continuously.

 - Pour the chocolate filling into the prepared crust and bake for 20 minutes, until soft but no longer jiggly in the center.

-- Top the pie with the marshmallows and broil until golden brown.
+- Top the pie with the marshmallows and broil until golden brown or toast using a kitchen torch.
 Top with drizzles of melted chocolate, if desired.
 Cool before serving.

 S'mores pie can be stored at room temperature for up to 5 days or frozen for up to 3 months.
 To freeze the entire pie, bake, cool, and freeze without marshmallow topping; top with marshmallows and broil after thawing.
 To freeze individual slices of pie, place in the freezer on a cookie sheet.
 Once pie has frozen solid, wrap in plastic wrap followed by a layer of aluminum foil.
 Remove the foil and plastic wrap before thawing at room temperature.